lumina-gov/laws/in_force/protected/rights_and_duties.md

 10. Everyone has the right to stay free inside their property: law enforcement must obtain a warrant from the court with oath of affirmation and probable cause before they are given authorization to forcefully enter private property.
 11. Everyone has the right to trial by jury.
 12. Everyone has the right to not be put subjected to cruel punishments.
+13. The separation of church and state is a fundamental principle of the duties of the Government; religious organisations are not entitled to any special priviliges, and the Government shall operate fully free of religious persuasion and shall operate fully on the basis of logic, utility, and the protection of human right and the people's direct democracy.
+The Government is secular, and applies nontheism, anticlericalism, and negative atheism for the protection of human right, liberty, and the people's direct democracy from the threat of religious tyranny.

 ### Section 4: Conditions
 The Ministry of Human Services shall protect the following liberties: